-For many of you, it may be a form of discipline—a way to save that money every year or put it towards something of worth while.
+I’ve had the same feelings before.
+You may think it’s an easy way to save that money every year or put it towards something worthwhile.
 It may be a way to pay for a vacation when you otherwise wouldn’t have the money.
-For others, it just feels good to get that check.
+Besides, it just feels good to get that check.

-But did you know there’s a different way to do this exact same thing while still keeping the money in your court (i.e. under your control)?
+But did you know there’s a different way to do this exact same thing while still keeping the money under your control?

 Automatic Savings Transfers

-Automatic Savings Transfers give you the best of both worlds.
-You won’t be able to use the money for anything, but it’ll still be yours, earning you interest along the way.
+Automatic savings transfers give you the best of both worlds.
+You won’t be able to use the money for anything because it would feel like it isn’t even on your check.
+But it’ll still be yours, earning you interest along the way.

-Hopefully, I’ve piqued your attention.
-The only thing you won’t get is that big check, but you’ll have a nice sized chunk-a-change in a savings account (earning interest!) in a year.
+The only thing you won’t get is that big check, but you’ll have an even bigger chunk-a-change in your savings account from earning interest throughout the year.

-For this to work, though, we’ll need to figure out how you can adjust your tax withholdings to get that money back on your paycheck to transfer out to your savings account.
+For this to work, though, you’ll need to figure out how much to adjust your tax withholdings to get that money back on your paycheck and transfer out to your savings account.

 Let’s get started!

-Start by going to paycheckcity.com and entering in your current payroll information.
+Navigate to paycheckcity.com and enter your current payroll information.
 Your payroll information will be on your most recent check stub.

 On the homepage, you’ll be presented with a row of options that look like this.

-Select the salary or hourly paycheck calculator based on if you are a salaried employee or not.
 The only difference between the two is that the hourly calculator adds an extra section called “Rates Information.”
-You put in your hourly rate in this section and it calculates your gross pay in the “General Information” section instead of manually entering your gross pay like in the salary calculator.
+You put in your hourly rate in this section and it calculates your gross pay in the “General Information” section rather than manually entering your gross pay like in the salary calculator.

 By selecting one of the two paycheck calculators you’ll be presented with a screen that looks more or less like this.